-In 2003-2004, Yashin suffered a laceration to his forearm and was never the same player that he was before the injury.
-After the 2006-2007 season, the New York Islanders bought out Yashin and will be stuck with paying off the forward until the 2014-2015 season.
+In 2003-04, Yashin suffered a laceration to his forearm and was never the same player that he was before the injury.
+After the 2006-07 season, the Islanders bought out Yashin and will be stuck with paying off the forward until the 2014-15 season.
 Acquiring Yashin was one thing, but signing him to a mega contract was simply absurd.
 Even though Yashin posted 50 or more points in four out of his five seasons in New York, he was not the player that Milbury should’ve spent the bank on.

-Olli Jokinen wound up having great stints with the Florida Panthers and Calgary Flames and Roberto Luongo managed to make a Stanley Cup Finals appearance with the Vancouver Canucks.
-Both players could have developed into powerful players with the Islanders, but Milbury’s dealings on June 24, 2000 will forever haunt Islanders fans.
+Olli Jokinen wound up having great stints with the Florida Panthers and Calgary Flames and Luongo managed to make a Stanley Cup Finals appearance with the Canucks.
+Both players could have developed into powerful players with the Islanders, but Milbury’s dealings on June 24, 2000, will forever haunt Islanders fans.